Middle School (entering grades 6-7 in fall 2018):

 This camp session gives campers the opportunity to make friends and take steps toward managing their diabetes independently.
-Campers practice skills like learning to give and rotate their own insulin injections and pump sites, regular blood sugar testing, increased skills with carb counting, and balancing meals with insulin and activity.
+Between rock climbing, swimming, arts and crafts and hanging out with their friends, campers practice skills like learning to give and rotate their own insulin injections and pump sites, regular blood sugar testing, increased skills with carb counting, and balancing meals with insulin and activity.

 Middle School Camp Fee